xcart/xcart-docs/_pages/kb_en/look_and_feel/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

 ---

 By default, the Front page of your X-Cart store contains a dummy Welcome message and a dummy banner.
 Depending on your store's skin and layout, the placement of the banner and welcome message may be somewhat different.

 For example, here's what it looks like in X-Cart's Standard skin:

 ![xc5_banner_welcome_text.png]({{site.baseurl}}/attachments/ref_Id69E4GT/xc5_banner_welcome_text.png)

 ## Changing the default Welcome message

-One of the first things you will want to do while setting up your new X-Cart store is to remove or change the default Welcome message.
+One of the first things you might want to do while setting up your new X-Cart store is to remove or change the default Welcome message.

-To change the default Welcome message, follow these steps:
+To change the default Welcome message, follow the steps below:

 1. In your store's Admin area, go to the Front page section (**Content > Front page** menu).
 Make sure you are viewing the **Front page** tab.
     ![front-page.png]({{site.baseurl}}/attachments/ref_Id69E4GT/front-page.png)